hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

     dpg.start_dearpygui()

-.. seealso:: for more information on the viewport :doc:`../api-reference/viewport`
+.. seealso:: For more information on the viewport :doc:`../api-reference/viewport`

 Render Loop
 -----------